mercadopago/devsite-docs/guides/salesforce/payments-configuration.en.md

 # Configure payment methods

-To start receiving credit card and Pix payments, follow the steps outlined below.
+To start receiving payments with credit or debit cards----[mlb]---- and Pix------------, follow the steps outlined below.

 ## Activate payment methods